yetanotherco/aligned_layer/docs/2_architecture/1_fast_mode.md

 Each leaf contains the following information:

 - A commitment to the public input of the proof.
-- A commitment to the proof and information about the proof system.
+- A commitment to the proof
-- A commitment to the program or a commitment to the verification key (depending on the proof system used).
+- A commitment to the program or a commitment to the verification key, plus the Proving System/verifier used.
 - The address of the proof’s generator/submitter (optional).

 A diagram for the batch is shown on the figure below: